 The Ryzen 3 3300X's general desktop performance is great for a quad-core CPU as well.
 In fact, its single core performance actually outranks the Core i5-10600K in my benchmark tests, cementing its status as one of the best value CPUs around.
 It's a fantastic choice for both gaming and daily desktop tasks alike, and it also comes with its own, very good cooler in the box, making it even better value for money.

-However, as previously mentioned, the Ryzen 3 3300X has been very difficult to get hold of since it first came out, and it's currently unknown when or if it will come back in stock.
-We're hoping AMD will release a new Ryzen 5000 model of the 3300X later this year (presumably named the Ryzen 3 5300X or something similar), so we'd strongly advise waiting for that instead of opting for one of their older Ryzen 5 3600 or 3600X CPUs instead.
+Again, mind, the Ryzen 3 3300X has been very difficult to get hold of since it first came out, and it's currently unknown when or if it will come back in stock.
+We're hoping AMD will release a new Ryzen 5000 series replacement for the 3300X later this year (presumably named the Ryzen 3 5300X or something similar), so we'd advise waiting for that instead of opting for one of their older Ryzen 5 3600 or 3600X CPUs instead.
 The latter are still excellent CPUs in their own right, and would be fine choices for budding PC builders, but if you want to make sure your PC is as future-proofed as possible, we'd recommend waiting a little while longer to see what else AMD have in store for the rest of their Ryzen 5000 family.